noahehall/theBookOfNoah/0current/hashicorp/consul.md

 - specializes in the network management of services and inter-service communication
   - as apposed to an api gateway's primary concern of client request-response cycle
+- enables zero trust via authnz at the network level, securing service-to-service comms via PKI certs
+  - requires sidecar proxy (envoy by default)
+  - requires creation of service intentions

+#### intentions

+- allow/deny comms between services
+- destination oriented: create intentions for the destination then define which services can access it
+  - i.e. destionation X needs to be reached by Y

 #### control plane